tanaikech/ToolsForMCPServer/README.md

 - If an error related to Drive API occurred, please enable Drive API at Advanced Google services.
 - **If you want to manage Docs, Sheets, Slides, and Calendars using the batch update methods of API, please enable Docs API, Sheets API, Slides API, and Calendar API at Advanced Google services.**
 - If you want to use the specific Google Calendar, please set `defaultCalendarId`.
-- **If you want to manage Google Classroom and Google People, please enable the Google Classroom API and the Google People API at Advanced Google services.**
+- If you want to manage Google Classroom and Google People, please enable the Google Classroom API and the Google People API at Advanced Google services.
+- If you want to retrieve the drive activity, please enable Drive Activity API at Advanced Google services.

 #### Show all tools